idaholab/moose/modules/tensor_mechanics/doc/content/getting_started/NEML2.md

 # NEML2

 BlackBear offers a wide variety of material models.
-In addition to the native material models, BlackBear can also seamlessly interface with an external material modeling library called [NEML2](https://github.com/reverendbedford/neml2).
+In addition to the native material models, BlackBear can also seamlessly interface with an external material modeling library called [NEML2](https://github.com/reverendbedford/neml2) [!cite](neml2_anl_report).

 ## What is NEML2?

 NEML2 stands for the New Engineering Material model Library, version 2.

-NEML2 is an offshoot of [NEML](https://github.com/Argonne-National-Laboratory/neml), an earlier constitutive modeling code developed at Argonne National Laboratory.
+NEML2 is an offshoot of [NEML](https://github.com/Argonne-National-Laboratory/neml), an earlier constitutive modeling code developed at Argonne National Laboratory that can also be used with BlackBear.
 Like NEML, NEML2 provides a flexible, modular way to build constitutive models from smaller blocks.
 Unlike NEML, NEML2 vectorizes the constitutive update to efficiently run on GPUs.
 NEML2 is built on top of [libTorch](https://pytorch.org/cppdocs/) to provide GPU support, but this also means that NEML2 models have all the features of a Torch module.
-So, for example, users can take derivatives of the model with respect to parameters using pytorch AD.
+So, for example, users can take derivatives of the model with respect to parameters using pytorch automatic differentiation (AD).

 NEML2 is provided as open source software under a MIT [license](https://raw.githubusercontent.com/reverendbedford/neml2/main/LICENSE).